AbhinandhanaPU/Media_Upload/README.md

 Retry option is available for failed uploads.

 ### 5. Persistent Upload State
-- Upload state is retained, and uploads **resume automatically** if the app is closed or reopened.
+- Uploads **resume automatically** if the app is closed or reopened.

 ---